-In the pursuit for ever slimmer laptops, manufacturers are removing what appears to be “bulky” USB ports from their new product releases.
+In the pursuit of ever-slimmer laptops, manufacturers are removing what appears to be "bulky" USB ports from their new product releases.
 That may result in a slimmer notebook, but more often than not, individuals end up adding dongles and further bulk so that existing peripherals can still be used.

 Is it too hard to ask for a few more USB ports?
 So we made our own.

 Selection of a hub-controller chip is easy, as just about practically every semiconductor manufacturer has a product line of USB hub controllers.
 Texas Instruments